abinashkumar4/Search-Contact-List/README.md

 This project is intended for learning purposes and can be further enhanced with additional features, improvements, and bug fixes.
 Contributions are welcome; feel free to fork the repository and create pull requests.

-## License

-This project is under [XYZ License](LICENSE.txt).

----

-Please note that the above information is based on the provided details.
-Make sure to customize and expand the content according to the actual implementation and requirements of your project.
 /////////////////////////////////////////////////////////////////////////////